SeeuSim/advent_of_code/2023/README.md

 ### Part 1 - Number of ways to fit configuration into springs

+This involved iterating down each line with pointers across two iterators, the first being the line itself, and the second being the groups of springs.

 ### Part 2 - Increasing pattern length

+This involved simply repeating the pattern from part 1 5 times, and increasing the output range from i32 to i64.

+## Day 13 - Point of Incidence

+### Part 1 - Find horizontal or vertical line of reflection

+Iterating through the pattern, starting from different start columns or rows, for vertical and horizontal reflections respectively, we compare each character with its reflection about the line of reflection.

+If we find a line index which causes a valid reflection, then that line index is taken as the line of reflection, and the score is as such.

+### Part 2 - Find line with one replacement

+This iterates from the previous part by first obtaining the original score, and using the coordinates from the previous part as a banned set of positions, to iterate through each row and column, replacing each character and finding the first alternate line of reflection.

+This uses a sort of 'backtracking' approach to make the modification and backtrack once the calculation is made.

 ## Day X -

 ### Part 1 -

 ### Part 2 -

 <!-- ## Day X -

 ### Part 1 -

 ### Part 2 - -->

 [[ TO BE EXPANDED ]]